 This is another mistake that most new bloggers make because they focus so much on blog design and so little on the practicality and efficiency of their blog.

 It took us several months to realize this too.
-But one day, probably from reading some blog post like this one, we decided to check our speed with Google’s page speed insights.
+But one day, probably from reading some post like this one, we decided to check our speed with Google’s page speed insights.

 Our blog was moving about as fast as 2 turtles trying to race through a vat of peanut butter.

 This is the best stock photo I could find for “turtles in peanut butter.”
 What do you think?

 It’s food, apparently, but it doesn’t look too appetizing…